ThwCorbin/pink-calculator/README.md

 ## Description

-Pink Calculator is a calculator I built with React.
+Pink Calculator is a calculator I am building with React.
 The user can calculate.
 The user can change the calculator's color.
 Amazing!

 <!-- ![Pink Calc screenshot](./pink-calculator.png "Pink Calculator") -->